aiidateam/aiida-tutorials/docs/pages/2019_molsim_school_Amsterdam/screening/methane-loading.md

 ```terminal
 $ verdi run <scriptname>
 ```
+> **Note**
+> By default, the daemon polls for new calculations every 30 seconds,
+> i.e. you may need to wait up to 30 seconds before your calculation starts running.

 Every calculation sent to a cluster is linked to a code, which describes the executable file to be used.
 Therefore, first load the suitable code: